elinekupers/vcd-stim/README.md

 The content of the `workspaces` folder is ignored, as the files are too big.
 You can view a stored version of the workspace [here](https://drive.google.com/drive/folders/1Boahkioyk5sLrlVFPKiTmLR2RoDlDeaS?usp=sharing).

 ## Code and folder overview
+Base functions:
 * `runme_vcdcore.m` : This is the main function to run the core experiment of VCD.
 * `vcd_rootPath.m` : Function to set the rootpath to relative to the base of this folder.
+* `vcd.m` : Function to get basic info about the stimulus classes, task classes, and stimuli used in VCD.

+Folders:
 * `bookkeeping` : Folder with standalone script and vcd related functions to create experimental design and keep track of stimulus conditions during stimulus presentation.
 * `external` : Folder with external functions from other toolboxes.
 * `params` : Folder with vcd functions that define display, stimulus, and experimental session parameters.
 * `stimpresentation` : Folder with vcd functions that run stimulus presentation with psychtoolbox.
 * `stimcreation` : Folder with standalone script and functions to create stimuli.
 * `tinkers` : Folder with code tinkering around and such (probably should be removed at some point)
 * `utils` : Folder with small and simple utility functions.

 Folders ignored by git (see .gitignore):
 * `workspaces` : Folder where the created stimuli, condition tables, and instructions live.
 	* `stimuli` : Subfolder where stimuli are stored in matlab (.mat) files
 	* `info` : Subfolder where logged stimulus information is stored in csv files, as well as stimulus, display, experiment session params are stored in matlab (.mat) files.
+(ONE EXCEPTION: we do not ignore the trials_*.mat file as this file is used by vcd.m)
-	* `instructions`: 	Subfolder where instructions are stored in text (.txt) files
+	* `instructions` : Subfolder where instructions are stored in text (.txt) files
 * `figs` : Folder where debug figures are stored
 * `data` : Folder where subject's button presses and created stimuli are stored (if requested).

 ## Examples

+Example 0: Get all stimulus class names

+`vcd('stimulusclassnames',[])`

-* Example 1: Create stimuli
+Example 1: Create stimuli

 `s_createStimuli.m`

-* Example 2: Create experimental design
+Example 2: Create experimental design

 `s_createDesignMatrix.m`

-* Example 3: Present run 01 of session 01 for subject 001:
+Example 3: Present run 01 of session 01 for subject 001:

 `runme_vcdcore(1,1,1)`

-* Example 4: Present run 01 of session 01 for subject 001 in debug mode:
+Example 4: Present run 01 of session 01 for subject 001 in debug mode:

 `runme_vcdcore(1,1,1, 'debugmode', true)`

-* Example 5: Present run 01 of session 01 for subject 001 in debug mode using the psychophysics room monitor:
+Example 5: Present run 01 of session 01 for subject 001 in debug mode using the psychophysics room monitor:

 `runme_vcdcore(1,1,1, 'dispName','PPROOM_EIZOFLEXSCAN')`

 ## Terminology